igrafx/KNIME-Mining-connector/howto.md

 | new_project_id |          The ID of the newly created project.          |     New Project ID |
 | variants_data  |             Information about the variants             |     Variants Cases |

-When the node is successfully executed, for each variant, it will return its ID, name,and number of occurences under the flow variable `variants_data`.
+When the node is successfully executed, for each variant, it will return its ID, name,and number of occurrences under the flow variable `variants_data`.

 ## The iGrafx Mining Project Mapping Info Fetcher Node

 **The iGrafx Mining Project Mapping Info Fetcher** node is a node that returns the **mapping information** of a project.
 It returns the Name, Aggregation, and the database's column name, to name a few, for each dimension and metric.

-To use it, double click **The iGrafx Mining Project Mapping Info Fetcher** node and set the **project ID** of the project for which you want to retrieve mapping information.
+To use it, double-click **The iGrafx Mining Project Mapping Info Fetcher** node and set the **project ID** of the project for which you want to retrieve mapping information.

 This node takes a table as input and outputs a table.